Back to all posts

 Quick answer

-Do not buy only by the largest advertised GB number.
-The real question is: will this line survive a rideshare pickup, a WhatsApp call, a hotspot session, and a rainy Tuesday when your apartment router is fine but you need a quick backup?
+Do not choose by the biggest advertised GB number.
+The right question is simpler: will this line survive a rideshare pickup, a WhatsApp call, a laptop hotspot session, and a rainy Tuesday morning when your regular Wi-Fi needs five minutes to recover?

 Buy the SIM around your first 48 hours

-If you are landing at AICM or AIFA, your phone job list is immediate: rideshare, maps, WhatsApp, building access, grocery delivery, and sometimes two-factor authentication from your bank.
-That is why a local Mexico SIM card or compatible eSIM should be part of your first-day setup, not a thing you solve after three cafe visits.
+If you land at AICM or AIFA, your phone starts working before you do.
+It handles pickup points, maps, WhatsApp, apartment access, delivery apps, and two-factor codes.
+A local SIM or compatible eSIM should be part of your first-day setup, not an errand you leave until the third cafe.

-Remote workers staying 30+ nights should treat the SIM as one layer of a larger routine.
-Use the first week in Mexico City remote worker guide to sequence arrival errands: airport route, groceries, door codes, mobile data, and a calm test of your commute before Monday meetings.
+Remote workers staying 30+ nights should treat mobile data as one layer of the arrival routine.
+Use the first week in Mexico City remote worker guide to sequence the airport route, groceries, door codes, phone setup, and Monday call test.

 A clean setup looks like this: